phonchi/Computational-CryoEM/README.md

 In Matlab use `grayImage = uint8(255 * mat2gray(originalImage)); imshow(grayImage);`

 ## Using Chimera
-### Create synthetic map from PDB
+### Create a synthetic map from PDB
 1. Open chimera and import that protein: File -> Fetch By ID… -> Select PDB and type the PDB ID of the protein -> Fetch.
-Now you will see the 3D structure of the protein.
+Now, you will see the 3D structure of the protein.
-2. Create synthetic map from PDB model: Modify the density of the protein: Tools -> General Controls -> Command Line -> Type: molmap #0 5 (molmap = is command that generates a density map from the specified atom; # is atom specification, i.e. number assigned to the model by default; 5 = resolution).
+2. Create synthetic map from PDB model: Modify the density of the protein: Tools -> General Controls -> Command Line -> Type: molmap #0 5 (molmap = is a command that generates a density map from the specified atom; # is atom specification, i.e. number assigned to the model by default; 5 = resolution).
 3. Store reference map as MRC: Save to a file: Tools -> Volume Data -> Volume Viewer -> File -> Save map as… -> Give it the protein_PDB_ID.mrc.

 ### [Dispaly local resolution](https://discuss.cryosparc.com/t/view-coloured-3d-map-in-chimera-using-output-from-local-resolution/1003)